josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

 ![encoder](images/encoder.png)

 - **Input embedding:** input is tokenized (int) (each token/word is converted into vectors), then a dict of token: embedding vectirs is made
-- **Positional encoding:** provide the transformer with position of each token (in LSTM's this information is known by default cause the proces is sequential, not in Transformers)
+- **Positional encoding:** provide the attention layer with position of each token (in LSTM's this information is known by default cause the proces is sequential, not in Transformers attention), is not because row order can't be traced, but attention is computed in parallel and only from embeddings, we need to insert the position in the embedding, so attention can understand, noun comes before subject, or things like that.
 - **Multi-Head self-attention:** each token looks at all other tokens to improve it's context understanding moving the vector to a different space, multi-head, means each head learns different relationships, syntax/semantics/verbs.
 In decoder-only, word n, would only look at prev words [0, n-1].
   - During training it learns where to look for information with `W_Q`, `W_K`, `W_V`.
 - **Add & Norm / Residual:** add the original input tokens to the Attention layer output, helps preventing vanishing gradient problem + normalization.